-A 24-story, 147-unit luxury high-rise residential building situated in Atlanta’s Midtown neighborhood, a vibrant commercial and arts hub, Lilli is a vertical village with an iconic profile.
+A 24-story, 147-unit luxury high-rise residential building situated in Atlanta’s Midtown, a vibrant commercial and arts hub, lilli is a vertical village with an iconic profile.
 Slender and elongated, the tower sits on a prominent and formerly blighted 0.31-acre site.

 The design also focuses on Lilli’s primary function as a living space.
 The practical distribution of required units is formulated differently from one floor to the other.
 In these steps the building perimeter is manipulated to make the most of the interior living qualities while maximizing the square footage.
 Expanding the envelop perimeter helps redistribute the exceeding square footage to other areas of the massing, optimizing the usable net area while generating brighter spaces where needed.

 Size: 208990 SF

 Team: Eran Chen, P. Christian Bailey, Ryoko Okada, Elizabeth Snow, Mark Bearak, Kate Samuels, Brian Lee, Paul Kim